Universal MBQC with generalised parity-phase interactions and Pauli measurements: Measurement patterns for a universal set of gates

 The bottom qubit is the input of the expression.
 We always measure it in the X basis ($a\leftarrow 0$) which gives us a measurement result $a$.
 We record the incoming $Z$ and $X$ error in the variables $z$ and $x$.
 The resulting $Z$ error at the end is now $z\oplus a$, and the X error is $z\oplus a\oplus x\oplus 1$.
-We can show the correctness of this fragment by performing translation \eqref{eq:pattern-translate} and reducing using the ZX-calculus: \ctikzfig{ms-sgate-zx} where all steps are spider-fusion except $(*)$, which uses equation \eqref{eq:s-state-eq} and $(**)$, which is the standard Clifford commutation law of $S^\dagger X \propto X Z S^\dagger $.
-This commutation follows straightforwardly from \eqref{eq:z-stab}.
+We can show the correctness of this fragment by performing translation \eqref{eq:pattern-translate} and reducing using the ZX-calculus: \ctikzfig{ms-sgate-zx} Here equation $(**)$ is the standard Clifford commutation law of $S^\dagger X \propto X Z S^\dagger $.
+This commutation follows straightforwardly from \PiRule and the fact that, for $a \in \{0,1\}$, we have $(-1)^a \frac\pi2 = \frac\pi2 + a\pi$ (mod $2\pi$).

-We'll now introduce a more versatile P-graph fragment, shaped like an `E', which can implement a variety of single-qubit gates.
-The first pattern fragment in the E-shape implements an $Z(\pi/4)$ gate, i.e. an $T$ gate:
+We will now introduce a more versatile P-graph fragment, shaped like an `E', which can implement a variety of single-qubit gates.
+The first pattern fragment in the E-shape implements a $Z(\pi/4)$ gate, i.e. a $T$ gate:

+Note that now the basis in which the qubit $e$ is measured depends on the incoming $X$ error and one of the measurement results in the pattern fragment itself.
+Let's translate this to the ZX-calculus, ignoring for the moment being the Pauli errors that could be at the beginning of the fragment: \ctikzfig{ms-zx-tgate1} Now we measure $a$, $c$ and $d$ in the $X$-basis and $b$ in the $Z$-basis, each of which can introduce a $\pi$ phase of their respective colour: \ctikzfig{ms-zx-tgate2} In the step marked by ($*$) we have removed the dangling two spider diagram.
+We are allowed to do this because we are ignoring scalar factors.